-After first representing Canada at the 2007 ISF Junior Women’s World Championship, Jenna Caira joined the Senior National Team in 2009.
-She has since competed at three ISF Women’s World Championships, the 2011 Pan American Games and two Pan American Championships.
+After first representing Canada at the 2007 WBSC Junior Women’s Softball World Championship, Jenna Caira joined the Senior National Team in 2009.
+She has since competed at four WBSC Women’s Softball World Championships, the 2011 and 2015 Pan American Games, and three Pan American Championships.
 During her four years (2009-2012) playing at Syracuse, Caira accumulated 1051 strikeouts, the first pitcher in Big East Conference history to reach the thousand mark.
 She is the school’s all-time leader in most pitching categories, including wins (97), appearances (167), shutouts (28) and innings pitched (893).
 As team captain in 2012, she was named an All-American.
 She served as assistant/pitching coach at Syracuse in 2013 and 2014.

-Getting into the Sport: Started playing softball at age 4 because of her older sisters… Outside Interests: Syracuse University (2012 – Physical Education), Seneca College at York University (2015 – Corporate Communications)… Enjoys reading, traveling, dodgeball, and visiting her nieces and nephews during the off-season… Odds and Ends: Favourite motto: ‘If you want something that you have never had, you have to be willing to do something you’ve never done’; ‘Perfection is not attainable, but if we chase perfection we can catch excellence’… Nicknames: JC, Euje, J, Jen, 2-9… Wears #29 because of her pitching coach Todd Martin, who she calls the best pitcher in men’s fast pitch…
+Getting into the Sport: Started playing softball at age 4 because of her older sisters… Outside Interests: Attended Syracuse University (2012 – Physical Education) and Seneca College at York University (2015 – Corporate Communications)… Enjoys reading, traveling, dodgeball, and visiting her nieces and nephews during the off-season… Odds and Ends: Favourite motto: ‘If you want something that you have never had, you have to be willing to do something you’ve never done’; ‘Perfection is not attainable, but if we chase perfection we can catch excellence’… Nicknames: JC, Euje, J, Jen, 2-9… Wears #29 because of her pitching coach Todd Martin, who she calls the best pitcher in men’s fast pitch…

 Pan American Games: 2015 – GOLD; 2011 – SILVER

 WBSC World Championships: 2018 – BRONZE; 2014 – 4th; 2012 – 4th; 2010 – BRONZE